 However, Quora still has thousands of topic categories, and can provide digital marketers with the ability to effectively reach their target market.

-Why you Need to Incorporate Quora into your Marketing Mix:
+Why you Need to Use Quora For Marketing:

 I mentioned the importance of creating high quality content in my SEO guide for bloggers.